andresfm8/SDNEBot/README.md

       `https://discordapp.com/api/oauth2/authorize?client_id=<CLIENT_ID_HERE>&permissions=8&scope=bot`
       1. Invite your bot to the testing server made in step 4.1
    6. Under `Server Settings > Roles`, add the roles that can be found in `env.example.ts`
+   7. Create three catagories (respective for the different years) and copy their ids
+      1. Update the **yearChannels** values in `env.ts` eith their respective ids
+   8. Create a channel for the remaining **channel** variable in `env.ts`, copy their ids and paste them respectively

 ### Setting up the Bot
 1. Duplicate the `env.example.ts` to `env.ts`
 2. Edit `env.ts`
    1. Add your **Bot Token** from the developers portal to **botToken** value
    2. After the roles are added to your server, make sure to copy the id and then pase to the respective role entry under `env.ts`
-3. Once ready, run the following command and you're ready! `> npm start`
+3. Once ready, run the following command and you're ready! `> npm start` (if that doens't work, `tsx bot.ts; node bot.js`)
 4. Create a new channel that will be used for the **assign roles** channel and then run the following command `!assignInfo` (this will place the assign embed in the channel)

 Install steps adapted from the following locations